ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.4 on Debian 9 Linux with Apache2 + Jetty9.md

    * `mkdir /opt/jetty/logs`
    * `chown jetty:jetty /var/log/jetty /opt/jetty/logs`

+9. Configure **/etc/default/jetty**:
+   * `vim /etc/default/jetty`

+     ```bash
+     JETTY_HOME=/usr/local/src/jetty-src
+     JETTY_BASE=/opt/jetty
+     JETTY_USER=jetty
+     JETTY_START_LOG=/var/log/jetty/start.log
+     TMPDIR=/opt/jetty/tmp
+     ```

+     (This settings configure the memory of the JVM that will host the IdP Web Application.
+     The Memory value depends on the phisical memory installed on the machine.
+     Set the "**Xmx**" (max heap space available to the JVM) at least to **2GB**.
+     It will use for metadata parsing process)

-9. Check if all settings are OK:
+10. Check if all settings are OK:
    * `service jetty check`   (Jetty NOT running)
    * `service jetty start`
    * `service jetty check`   (Jetty running pid=XXXX)

    If you receive an error likes "*Job for jetty.service failed because the control process exited with error code.
 See "systemctl status jetty.service" and "journalctl -xe" for details.*", try this:
      * `rm /var/run/jetty.pid`
-     * `systemctl start jetty`
+     * `systemctl start jetty.service`

-10. Check if the Apache Welcome page is available:
+11. Check if the Apache Welcome page is available:
     * https://idp.example.org

+**Note:** Jetty will show some WARN messages like this:
+`2019-07-03 10:01:10.306:WARN:oeja.AnnotationParser:qtp399573350-19: org.apache.taglibs.standard.tei.DeclareTEI scanned from multiple locations:
+jar:file:///usr/local/src/jetty-distribution-9.4.19.v20190610/lib/apache-jstl/org.apache.taglibs.taglibs-standard-impl-1.2.5.jar!/org/apache/taglibs/standard/tei/DeclareTEI.class,
+jar:file:///opt/jetty/tmp/jetty-localhost-8080-idp.war-_idp-any-4002882914382542777.dir/webinf/WEB-INF/lib/jstl-1.2.jar!/org/apache/taglibs/standard/tei/DeclareTEI.class`

+This is a warning produced during the bytecode scanning for annotations of a webapp startup.
+In this case, we have 2 versions of the same class, version 1.2.5 and 1.2 as seen by the JAR filenames.
+*These warnings don't prevent the IdP working and can be ignored.*

 ### Install Shibboleth Identity Provider v3.4.4

+The Identity Provider (IdP) is responsible for user authentication and providing user information to the Service Provider (SP).
+It is located at the home organization, which is the organization which maintains the user's account.
+It is a Java Web Application that can be deployed with its WAR file.

 1. Become ROOT:
    * `sudo su -`